wordofwarning/wordofwarning.org/current/2014-flare/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "The Flare Weekender" # the name of the artist or company
-show: "International, radical, new theatre." # the name of the show
+show: "Radical new international theatre." # the name of the show
 artist_size: 2
 show_size: 3